Lloyd Doggett

-Lloyd Alton Doggett II (born October 6, 1946) is an American attorney and politician who is a U.S. representative from Texas.
-A member of the Democratic Party, he has represented a district based in Austin since 1995, currently numbered as Texas's 37th congressional district.

-Doggett was previously a member of the Texas State Senate and a justice of the Texas Supreme Court.
+Lloyd Alton Doggett II (born October 6, 1946) is an American lawyer and politician serving as a U.S. representative from Texas since 1995.
+A member of the Democratic Party, Doggett was a member of the Texas Senate from 1973 to 1985 and a justice of the Texas Supreme Court from 1989 to 1994.

-Doggett and fellow representative Sheila Jackson Lee became co-deans of the Texas's congressional delegation after Eddie Bernice Johnson retired.
+Doggett represents the same district President Lyndon B. Johnson once represented from 1937 until 1949.
+He is also the dean of Texas's congressional delegation; he previously shared the deanship with Sheila Jackson Lee until her death in 2024.
+Doggett was the first sitting Democratic congressperson after the CNN presidential debate to call on Joe Biden to drop out of the 2024 presidential race.
+On August 21, 2025, he announced that he would not run for re-election in 2026 if Texas's then-planned new congressional map was in effect for the 2026 elections.

 Early life and education

 Doggett was born in Austin, the son of Alyce Paulin (Freydenfeldt) and Lloyd Alton Doggett.
 His maternal grandparents were Swedish.
 Doggett graduated Omicron Delta Kappa and received both a bachelor's degree in business administration and a Juris Doctor degree from the University of Texas at Austin, where he served as student body president his senior year.
 While attending the University of Texas at Austin, he also joined Lambda Chi Alpha fraternity.